Hassanjavaid1/Hassanjavaid1/README.md

-## About MySelf!
+## About Myself!
 - 👋  Hi, I’m @Hassanjavaid
-- 👀I’m currently living in Karachi,Pakistan
+- 👀I’m currently living in Karachi, Pakistan
 - 👩‍💻 Working on React JS!
-- 💞️ I’m looking to collaborate on Open Source Projects!
+- 💞️ I’m looking to collaborate with a team!
-- 📫 You can reach me via my Email || hassanjavaid159@gmail.com
+- 📫 You can reach me via my Email - hassanjavaid857@gmail.com
-- 🎯 Goal : To be a better FrontEnd Developer!
+- 🎯 Goal: To be a better FrontEnd  Web Developer!